top of page

 ARTIST STATEMENT

-I am a writer and artist working primarily with paper, including zines, block prints, drawings, risographs, and watercolor.
-My work examines the relationship between repetition and variation in the practices of daily life in order to highlight moments of possibility or change within everyday routines.
 I work on paper because it is accessible and affordable, and also because it reflects the fragility and ephemerality of each moment.
 My zines and prints include simple drawings of everyday objects, stylized details from the desert environment, and observations about micro shifts in perception.
 I often use layers and grids to emphasize how each moment is a palimpsest of experiences and forces, both seen and unseen.
 My 2019 series of risograph prints about desert plants and rock formations utilizes layering of color and line to suggest how each experience of the desert is unique and dependent on the macro-realities of climate or geology, as well as the individual variability of mood, quality of light, or understanding.
-My most recent work, “Pandemic Plant Grids” (2021), depicts details from plants that I stare at everyday, rendered as abstract shapes in a grid format.
+My 2021 series “Pandemic Plant Grids” depicts details from plants that I stare at everyday, rendered as abstract shapes in a grid format.
 The grid highlights the repetition and variation in the plant shapes I see each day as a shorthand for the repetition and variation of life during lockdown.
 The grid also echoes the zoom gallery screen that has been such a staple of pandemic life.
-Visually, my work has a lightness and spareness to it that belies some of its serious themes.
-I find that drawing, writing, and creating images about my own observations and experiences helps ground me when life feels overwhelming and unmoored.
-I want my work to invite people to slow down and notice each leaf, each rock, each breath, each step, as a way to appreciate the present moment and to remember we can always begin again.

 bottom of page